 - Partnership in care

-Doctors referring patients to the Spina Bifida Program can access care plans through a familiar and trusted source.
+Doctors referring patients to the Spina Bifida Clinic can access care plans through a familiar and trusted source.
 Our goal is to work with your family and primary care doctor to help your child reach his or her highest level of health and independence.
 We care for you and your child from before birth to the transition to adulthood.

 Tests, Treatments and Services

 We offer a full range of tests, treatments and services, including: